 On this day, the intrinsic flux in zone-1 increased as $E^{0.17}_{\gamma}$ and decreased as $E^{-1}_{\gamma}$ in zone-2.
 Thus, at $E^c_{\gamma}=3.18$ TeV there is a peak-like structure in the intrinsic spectrum but manifests as a milder peak in the observed spectrum due to EBL smoothening effect.
 As the spectral indices $\beta_1$ and $\beta_2$ are the distribution of the background seed photons in zone-1 and zone-2 respectively, the tEHBL-like behavior of Mrk 501 must be attributed to SSC band where $\beta_2=2.0$ (zone-2).
-Previously, it was shown that the leptonic modeling of many HBL SEDs have deep valleys at the junction of synchrotron spectrum and the SSC spectrum with large $\beta$ value \citep{Sahu:2016mww,Sahu:2018gik,Sahu:2020tko,2021ApJ...914..120S}.
-It is possible that during these extreme flaring events, the inverse Compton scattering of high energy electrons with the self-produced synchrotron photons produces SSC photons in the narrow energy range of $3.1\, \mathrm{MeV}\lesssim \epsilon_{\gamma} \lesssim 6.6\, \mathrm{MeV}$ (zone-2), which are piled up and the flux behaves as $\Phi_{SSC}\propto \epsilon^2_{\gamma}$.
+We compare the values of $F_2$, $\delta_2$ and $E^c_{\gamma}$ of MJD 56857.98 with other days as summarized in Table \ref{table1} and plotted in Figs. \ref{fig:Fig6} and \ref{fig:Fig7}.
+This comparison clearly shows that the spectrum of MJD 56857.98 is different from the rest.